 By Mark Barnett

-Our business is to power the way you pay everyday – in-store, online and everywhere.
-To do this, we’re constantly investing in and deploying the best technology that keeps your payment safe and secure, while making the experience as convenient as possible.
+Today people in the UK have more choice and control of how they wish to pay than ever before – whether in-store, online or anywhere around the world.
+At Mastercard we’re constantly investing in and deploying the most advanced technology that keeps payments safe and secure, while making the experience as convenient as possible.

 Mark Barnett is Division President, United Kingdom and Ireland for MasterCard.